sarahmohamed25/WEVESTR-GROWTH-BUSINESS-DEVELOPMENT-DATA-DRIVEN-INSIGHTS/README.md

-📊 WEVESTR GROWTH & BUSINESS DEVELOPMENT: DATA-DRIVEN INSIGHTS This project was completed as part of a company-guided virtual internship during my Master’s in Big Data Analytics at Bay Atlantic University.
-It reflects a comprehensive data analytics solution crafted to analyze platform growth, user engagement, onboarding sources, and feature adoption for a startup-style business platform.
+📊 WEVESTR GROWTH & BUSINESS DEVELOPMENT: DATA-DRIVEN INSIGHTS This project was developed during a company-guided virtual internship as part of my Master's in Big Data Analytics at Bay Atlantic University.
+It presents a comprehensive data analytics solution focusing on platform growth, user engagement, and feature adoption for a startup-oriented business platform.

 🚫 Disclaimer
 This repository uses **simulated or anonymized data only**.
-No actual company names, emails, or identifiers have been used to preserve confidentiality.
-All visualizations and insights were generated from placeholder data that mimics the original structure.
+All scripts and data structures are anonymized or simulated to preserve client confidentiality.
+No actual company names, emails, or identifiers have been used.

 🔍 Project Overview